-After this article, you’ll be convinced: you should max out your retirement accounts as early and often as you can.
-Having money in tax protected accounts will give you piece of mind now, and a cushion in case of unplanned issues and bumps down the road.
-The Failure to Contribute Is Costly We came across […]
+Here’s a hard truth: you should max out your retirement accounts as early and often as you can.
+Having money in tax-protected accounts gives you piece of mind now, and a cushion in case of unplanned issues and bumps in the future.
+The Failure to Contribute Is Costly We once read a piece in Bloomberg claiming […]

 Let me start by telling you (‘you’ might mean my readership, or ‘you’ might mean Mrs. DQYDJ!) that if I did I certainly wouldn’t write an article about it!